PocketChangeJ/Brundle_Example/README.md

 # Brundle_Example

-Two example workflows to demonstrated how to normalise ChIP-seq data using the [Brundle R-package](https://github.com/andrewholding/Brundle).
+This hub comtains two example workflows to demonstrated how to normalise ChIP-seq data using the [Brundle R-package](https://github.com/andrewholding/Brundle).
+Before trying these examples you should first familiarise yourself with [DiffBind](https://bioconductor.org/packages/release/bioc/html/DiffBind.html) and it's own examples as it form the basis of the analysis.

+These examples are also avalible in as a Docker container from Docker Hub https://hub.docker.com/r/andrewholding/brundle/, the container contains all the packages preinstalled and he tools needed for the preprocessing workflow.

+## Contents

 **ctcfExample.Rmd** provides a complete workflow using data that was generated with an internal CTCF based control.
 (Bright pink on figure).